Colt Industries — West Hartford, Connecticut

 When he invoked Waco, Wayne didn’t know that the provocative language he was using was remarkably similar to that of another gun rights activist, of sorts — a man who had been seen near the ATF checkpoint on the perimeter of Mount Carmel during the fateful 51-day standoff.
 The man’s name was Tim, and he was a veteran of the Persian Gulf war.
 He was there selling homemade bumper stickers that he had spread out on the hood of his car; they were starkly lettered with patriot-movement slogans: “Fear the Government that Fears Your Gun” and “A Man With a Gun is a Citizen, A Man Without a Gun is a Subject.”

-A journalism student, visiting the Waco perimeter one day during the siege, happened across Tim, and asked a few questions about his beliefs.
+A journalism student, visiting the Waco perimeter one day during the siege, happened across Tim, and asked him a few questions about his beliefs.
 Articulate and polite, Tim told the aspiring reporter that he urged gun ownership, because, “The government is continually growing bigger and more powerful, and the people need to prepare to defend themselves against government control.”

 Tim sounded a lot like Wayne’s letter; but then, he sounded like a lot of pissed-off gun owners at the time.
 Probably no one would have even noticed the similarity — except that just a week after Wayne had mentioned Waco in his fundraising later, on April 19, 1995, the second anniversary of the morning Mount Carmel burned, Tim blew up a federal building in Oklahoma.